Wisconsin Central Railroad (1871–1899): Building the line north

-At the southern construction camp, the year didn't end much better.
+At the southern construction camp, the year did not end much better.
 When work was suspended, the workers waited in the camp at Colby two weeks without pay.
 Finally, 900 frustrated men commandeered a train and rode it down to Stevens Point, where they smeared tar on the Wisconsin Central's new bridge across the Wisconsin River, and threatened to burn it if they weren't paid.
 The railroad soon complied and paid the workers.

 By next spring, in early 1873, the railroad had scraped together enough money to resume construction.
 That year, another 24 miles of track was completed south of Ashland, to a place called Penokee Gap, including another huge bridge near the place still called Highbridge.
 From the south, rails were laid from Colby north to Worcester, just south of modern Phillips.
 Then, with 194 miles of track built, construction stopped again, leaving a 57-mile stretch of wilderness blocking the way to Lake Superior and the land grant money.
-This time, construction didn't resume for three years.
+This time, construction did not resume for three years.

 This delay was due largely to the Panic of 1873, an economic crisis which was called the "Great Depression" in the U.S. until the depression of the 1930s took over that name.
 One of the causes of this economic slump in 1873 was speculation on railroads.
 The Wisconsin Central had received financial support from towns like Menasha and Stevens Point.
 By this time, they had spent that money, and with the nationwide economic slump, financier Gardner Colby was having trouble raising more money from his investors.
 They were already behind on payments to subcontractors and for that reason, in 1874, the construction contractor on the south end quit.